Jirinrin/slacknimate-easy/README.md

 ## To use:
 - Put this folder somewhere and include it in your PATH
+- Also generate a slack token and put it in the SLACK_TOKEN environment variable
 - To use the 'file edit' version:
   - Set the %VSCODE_EXE% environment variable
   - Call with `slacknimate-easy %channel% %delay%`